 1. Research your Professors/Instructors.

-Always, always, always check RateMyProfessors for reviews about your Professor/course before registering.
+Always, always, always check RateMyProfessors for reviews about professors and courses before registering.
 Also, you can check the Course Instructor Surveys available on the UT website.
-Even if your Professor/instructor doesn’t have a review on RateMyProfessors he or she will probably have one on the eCIS page.
-From this page, you can access old syllabi as well as CVs for your instructors.
+Even if a professor doesn’t have a review on RateMyProfessors, he or she will probably have one on the above page.
+From this site, you can access old syllabi as well as CVs for instructors.
+It’s a gold mine!
+Additionally, if you take your GPA very seriously, you might want to look at Grade Distributions.
+Here, you’ll get a sense of how well students have done in those courses.

 A good professor will make a course interesting and the semester will fly by.
 But a bad professor will ruin your GPA and/or waste your time for three hours every week for half a year.
-The quality of the instructor is a HUGE factor in the ultimate success of the course.
-This should be the biggest factor in your decision, in my opinion.
-You’re paying to be there, so you may as well get your money’s worth in terms of good instruction.
+The quality of the instructor is a HUGE factor in the ultimate success of the course and your ability to learn well.
+This should be the biggest factor in your decision.
+You’re paying (some way or another) for classes, so you may as well get your money’s worth in terms of good instruction.

 2. Consider your life.

 We’re human.
 We aren’t wired to only wake up, go to class, do homework all night, and then go back to class.
-(I think some of our professors have forgotten that.)
+(Some professors forget that).
 Many of us work part-time or full-time during the school year.
-And even for those that don’t work, we all need time to sleep, to see our friends, and to unwind and just catch up on some good books and movies.
+And even for those that don’t work, we all need time to sleep, to see our friends, to unwind and catch up on our personal hobbies.

 If you don’t ever want to take a Friday class—same thing.
-Live the dream while you can.
-(You have my blessing.)
+Live the dream while you can (there’s much less picking and choosing once you join the workforce).

 If you are committed to working or interning somewhere Monday-Wednesday-Friday and you are committed to only taking Tuesday-Thursday classes, that’s awesome.
 Do your thing!
-But your test days are going to suuuuuck!
-(I know.
-I’ve done this.)
+But your test days are going to suuuuuck (just a heads up).

 3. Check cross-listed courses if a class is full.

-If there is a class that you absolutely need to take and it is full, I recommend checking to see if that course is cross-listed under another field of study.
+If there is a class that you absolutely need to take and it is full, check to see if that course is cross-listed under another field of study.
 Sometimes you might not be able to register under the unique number for one of the classes you need as one discipline, but you are able to under another.

 For example, the course Government 328L, titled “Introduction to Latin American Politics and Government” is cross-listed as Latin American Studies 337M.
 The class will count as either credit, it’s just a matter of getting in.
 Maybe if the Government one is full you might be able to get into the Latin American Studies one.